lucidchain/docs/docs/Features/Purging database/Purging database.md

 import Alert from '@site/src/components/Alert.js';
 import Disclaimer from '@site/src/components/Disclaimer.js';

-In this section you will learn how to clean your ITop and/or Redmine's database using Lucid Chain.
+In this section you will learn how to clean your ITop and/or Redmine's database using Lucid chain.

 <Disclaimer>
 In future versions we will have a transactional purge in ITop.
 This means that if any errors occur during removal, purgation will not continue and database will stay as in the begining.